 2-3 Weeks of Age

-Around two or three weeks of age, your puppy’s first baby teeth will start coming through his gums.
-The smaller front teeth, called the incisors, are usually the first ones to appear.
-The canine teeth will follow—these are the four long fangs.
-Your puppy’s premolars are the last to arrive, and they come in behind the canines near the back of the mouth.
-When everything has been said and done, your puppy will have 28 baby teeth, which are known medically as the deciduous teeth and are often referred to as the “milk teeth.”
+Around two or three weeks of age, the puppy teething process begins as your puppy’s first baby teeth start emerging through his gums.
+The smaller front teeth, known as the incisors, typically appear first.
+Following the incisors, the canine teeth—these are the four long fangs—will start to come through.
+The last set of teeth to emerge are the premolars, located behind the canines near the back of the mouth.
+By the end of this phase, your puppy will have a full set of 28 baby teeth, which are medically known as deciduous teeth and commonly referred to as “milk teeth.”

 6 Weeks of Age